istio/istio.io/_docs/reference/contribute/style-guide.md

 ---
+category: Reference
 title: Style Guide

-headline: Istio Documentation Style Guide
-sidenav: doc-side-reference-nav.html
+parent: Contributing to the Docs
+order: 70

 bodyclass: docs
 layout: docs
 type: markdown

-category: Reference
-parent: Contributing to the Docs
-order: 70
 ---

 TBD: This needs to be updated with Istio examples instead of Kubernetes examples.